 I recently read a great article on barbed wire and the Comments underneath the post are as good as the article – especially the one where a horse ran into the wood fence on one side, then into the barb wire fence on the other… (spoiler alert: The wood did more damage).
 So if you currently have some barbed wire fencing, take some time to read through this article and the comments.
 I’m not going to repeat anything here, because it’s just that good!

 Ironically, we used the smooth steel wire in that spot to keep them away from the rotting wood fence, as the tenant didn’t want barbed wire used on that fence line.
-Personally, I think that if the wire had been barbed, my colt would not have stuck his foot through.
+Personally, I think that if the wire had been barbed, Montaro would not have stuck his foot through.
 All the horses figured out pretty quickly that barbed wire hurts and they stay away from it for anything vigorous.
 For minor activities, like leaning against it, they don’t care:

 And if the horse happens to run into it, this wire is not going to break – it’s just going to slice through the horse’s flesh.
 Here’s what happened in a wind storm when a few trees fell on it.
 The wire loosened (even more fun to play with!) but did not break: